LegendDairy/Protype/kernel/tm/docs/scheduler.md

 =========
 Algorithm
 ---------
-The scheduling algorithm is a simplistic priority based Round Robin.
+The scheduling algorithm is a multilevel queue and each queue uses Round Robin to select the next thread.
 There are multiple 'ready' queues with different priorities.
-Queues with higher priority are used more often than lower ones by RR scheduler tot select a new thread.
-For example imagine 3 threads A,B and C where A had the highest priority,  B has a normal priority and C the lowest.
+Queues with higher priority are used more often than lower ones by RR scheduler to select a new thread.
+For example imagine 3 threads A,B and C where A has the highest priority,  B has a normal priority and C the lowest.
 Then these threads will be executed in the following order:
       `A-B-A-B-A-C`
-So every odd quantum a highest priority thread will be executed and every second and 6th quantum a medium priority and finally every 4th tick a lowest priority
+So every odd quantum a highest priority thread will be executed and every second and 4th quantum a medium priority and finally every 6th quantum a lowest priority thread.

-* current_thread:				`A-C-A-B-A-B- A-C-A-B-A-B- A-C-A-B-A-B`
+* current_thread:				`A-C-A-B-A-B-A-C-A-B-A-B-A-C-A-B-A-B`
 * current_tick	:				`1-2-3-4-5-6...`

-In order to prevent race-conditions on SMP systems we must lock to queues before accessing them.
-This however can cause a big overhead inside the scheduler if only one spinlock is used.
-In a system with a large number of cpus this will create a very large overhead.
-I however haven't found a better method.
-Something that we could do is to have queues per logical cpu, and one low-priority process that inspects these queues to evenly distribute all the current running threads over the available cores.
+This is what I have implemented right now, however it scales horribly on smp because there are only 3 locks (so a high chance of lock contention on big systems), and there is no 'pinning' of threads to a specific cpu.
+In order to optimize this for SMP systems, I was thinking about using the 1 scheduler per logical cpu method, with each scheduler having its own set of queues and locks.
+There would then be one thread in charge of load balancing the threads across the different schedulers.The schedulers can only have lock contention when a thread is being added to or removed from one of its queues that he is trying to access, because of load balancing or because a thread was started, blocked...
+When a thread is blocked for some reason, it would be put on the blocked list of the scheduler it was using.
+When it's time to start the thread again, it will be awoken on the same cpu.
+The load balancing thread might later try to reappoint it to an other scheduler.

+I could take it a step further and remove locks completely.
+When a thread is to be added or removed from a scheduler, an IPI is send to the logical cpu that holds that thread.
+It then disables interrupts to make sure its queues wont be accessed and then adds or removes the threads.
+However IPIs have quiet a big overhead (e.g. pipeline flush), but locking the bus every time the scheduler is called isn't great for performance either especially on large systems.
+Also note that if a thread that is being executed on a cpu x, tries to stop/start a thread that is also on cpu x, it wont have to send an IPI, just temporarily disable interrupts.
+So a thread blocking itself won't cause a performance hit.

 Context switch
 --------------